Killing of Ronald Greene: Cause of death and false statements by police

 A 2021 medical report stated Greene was bruised, bloodied, and had two stun-gun prongs in his back; the emergency room physician wrote that the troopers' initial claim that Greene had been killed in a collision with a tree "does not add up."
 An autopsy commissioned by Greene's family found severe injuries to his head and several wounds to his face.

 Authorities repeatedly refused to release body camera footage, or details about Greene's death, for two years.
 Troopers initially told Greene's family that he died by crashing into a tree.
 Later, troopers released a statement that said Greene "became unresponsive" and died on his way to the hospital after a struggle with the troopers.
 The troopers' report made no mention of use of force by the troopers.

 In 2020, the Union Parish Coroner's office told the Associated Press that Greene's death was attributed to cardiac arrest and ruled accidental.
 The coroner's file attributed Greene's death to a car crash and does not mention a struggle with police.
 The full coroner's report, released in 2021, indicated that Greene had high blood levels of cocaine and alcohol, but also had a fractured breastbone and a ruptured aorta.

-On the day of Greene's death, the highest-ranked officer at the arrest, Lieutenant John Clary, falsely told investigators that he had no body camera video of the arrest.
+On the day of Greene's killing, the highest-ranked officer at the arrest, Lieutenant John Clary, falsely told investigators that he had no body camera video of the arrest.
 In fact, Clary's body camera recorded 30 minutes of footage of the arrest.
 According to state police documents, during the arrest, Clary "immediately" switched off his body camera when another trooper indicated that it was recording.
 Clary also falsely told investigators that Greene had been "still resisting, even though he was handcuffed.
 He was still trying to get away and was not cooperating"; this was contradicted by Clary's own body camera footage, according to state police documents.
 A third false statement from Clary to investigators was his claim that troopers sat Greene up and "immediately held his head up so he could get a clear airway".

 In 2022, a medical examiner hired by a legislative panel investigating Greene's death determined his death was a homicide for the first time.